 The Brooklyn Greenway Initiative is a 26-mile route connecting Brooklyn’s waterfront, 20 miles of which have been completed to date.
 As part of the Greenway initiative, there is a dedicated bike trail in Brooklyn Bridge Park.
 On day two of my staycation, we headed to Brooklyn and packed everything we had with wheels for our three children, ages 7, 9, and 12.
 We parked our car in Dumbo and headed to the waterfront, working our way down to the bike path where the children took off and never looked back.
 The bike path was very wide and accommodating for pedestrians, strollers, and bikers.
 It’s an excellent space for inexperienced or younger riders to learn or practice bike riding, especially during the week.
 If you've worked up an appetite after biking and playing, there is no shortage of family-friendly places for grub in Dumbo.

 Hop off your bike to explore the piers at Brooklyn Bridge Park.
 Photo by Sara M.

-A never-ending expanse of parks, rolling hills, breathtaking views and unique spaces (like the pop-up pool) are everywhere you turn from Pier 1 to Pier 6.
+A never-ending expanse of parks, rolling hills, breathtaking views and unique spaces are everywhere you turn from Pier 1 to Pier 6.
 It is a magnificent experience.
 With so many amenities along the Greenway, you can park your bike and take a walk off the beaten path to discover many delights.
 After exploring the Pier 2 Uplands, my children found the interactive garden maze, complete with sound and echo games, reflective mirrors, re-purposed elements from the park’s construction, and lush lawns on Pier 3.
 Other points of interest include Pier 4 beach, the Pier 5 playing fields, and Pier 6, which has playgrounds galore.

 The beautiful 11-mile bike trail on the Hudson River Greenway is a gift to the city.